galacticue06/expression_evaluater/README.md

-# expression_evaluater
+# expression_evaluator
 Version(1.0.0)
 -
-Complete release of expression_evaluater.
+Complete release of expression_evaluator.

 What's New
 -